 Context shapes our decisions, and attitudes and allows us to understand everything that surrounds a focal event.

-Why then, is its power to influence so undervalued and overlooked in marketing?
+Why then, is its power to influence undervalued in marketing?

 As an industry dependent on analytics, split-tests and percentile improvements, our focus can easily shift from the big picture to microscopic targets.